jannis-kiriasis/digibooking/README.md

 I previously worked in a digital marketing agency having as a client a big hotel chain.
 I've also helped my family business, a short term lettings business, grow online using SEO, PPC and Google Hotel Ads.
 Hence I came up with this website.
 I'm also an SEO specialist and I have been building and working on websites using Content Management Systems for the past 6 years.

-Brian Macharia, my mentor, helped me test the website functionalities and provide excellent recommandations.
+Brian Macharia, my mentor, helped me test the website functionalities and provide excellent recommendations.